standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 * Value Set files: `namespace-vs.txt` or `namespace-something-vs.txt`
 * Mapping files: `namespace-map.txt` or `namespace-something-map.txt`

 Any periods in the `namespace` should be replaced by dashes.
-For example, a namespace called `odh.occupation`, the recommended value set file name is `odh-occupation-vs.txt`.
+For example, for a namespace called `odh.occupation`, the recommended value set file name is `odh-occupation-vs.txt`.
 The `something` is useful when you want to break up the contents of a single namespace into multiple files, for example:

 * `obf-action.txt`
 * `obf-finding.txt`